Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-3-release-notes.md

 	-   Playing sound is not supported on Windows&reg; or macOS.
 	-   The Component Designer crashes if an alias is selected as the source group of an added item.
 -	Emulator
 	-   To use the Tizen emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
-To verify the prerequisites for the Tizen emulator, see [Prerequisites for the Tizen Studio](https://developer.tizen.org/development/tizen-studio/download/installing-tizen-studio/prerequisites).
+To verify the prerequisites for the Tizen emulator, see [Prerequisites for Tizen Studio](https://developer.tizen.org/development/tizen-studio/download/installing-tizen-studio/prerequisites).
 	    -   If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen emulator to run with your NVIDIA&reg; graphics card.
 For Ubuntu, verify the [bumblebee project](https://wiki.ubuntu.com/Bumblebee ).
 For Windows&reg;, select *High Speed NVIDIA&reg; Processor* as *Preferred Graphics processor* in the NVIDIA&reg; control panel.
 	    -   On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session occasionally logs out while launching Emulator Manager, or the emulator skin is displayed improperly.
 Verify the prerequisites and upgrade to the latest graphics driver.
 	-   On Ubuntu 14.04, a shortcut menu can sometimes appear transparent.